 Throughout the MD&A, Superior has used the following terms that are not defined under International Financial Reporting Standards (IFRS), but are used by management to evaluate the performance of Superior and its businesses: adjusted operating cash flow (AOCF), AOCF before transaction, restructuring and other costs, earnings before interest, taxes, depreciation and amortization (EBITDA) from operations, Adjusted EBITDA, Operating Costs, Interest expense, Net Debt, Leverage Ratio, Interest Expense, Pro Forma Adjusted EBITDA and Adjusted Gross Profit.
 These measures may also be used by investors, financial institutions and credit rating agencies to assess Superior's performance and ability to service debt.
-Non-GAAP financial measures presented by other companies.
+Non-GAAP financial measures do not have standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Securities regulations require that Non-GAAP and other financial measures are clearly defined, explained and certain of these measures are reconciled to their most directly comparable measure presented in the (primary) financial statements.
 Except as otherwise indicated, these Non-GAAP financial measures are calculated and disclosed on a consistent basis from period to period.
 Specific items may only be relevant in certain periods.